Automation - what do customers and consumers really want?

-In her speech, Inken Kuhlmann, Senior Manager Growing Market at HubSpot, said: "If an innovation does not immediately reveal everyday benefits, it will be harder for consumers to find recognition.
-Sometimes they are unaware of which technologies are already in use and are omnipresent.
+In her lecture, Inken Kuhlmann, Senior Manager Growing Market at HubSpot, stated exactly that: “If an innovation does not immediately reveal the everyday benefits, it is much more difficult for it to be recognized by consumers.
+Sometimes, however, they are not aware of which technologies are already in use and are ubiquitous.

 Underrated development cycles

-Also, many people underestimated the development cycles, probably from previous experience.
-Because even if many technical developments needed a longer period of time in the past, this need not necessarily apply to the future.
-And: "People tend to underestimate the importance of technological developments and dismiss them as unimportant if they do not understand them and do not use them concretely in everyday life."
+Many people also underestimated the development cycles, probably from previous experience.
+Because even if many technical developments took a long time in the past, this does not necessarily have to apply to the future.
+And: “People tend to underestimate the importance of technical developments and dismiss them as unimportant if they do not understand them and do not use them concretely in everyday life.”

 A good example of this could be the meaning of Artificial Intelligence.
 This is because a closer look at the use of the AI shows that it is more present in many people's everyday lives than they believe - and because it often only acts in the background.